YashwanthMN1/ragapp/README.md

 4. check uvicorn `uvicorn --version`

 ## Usage
-IMPORTANT: mention envirorment variables required in a `.env` file
+IMPORTANT: mention envirorment variables required in a `.env` file, whatever credentials mentioned in the `.env` file provided will be temporary only meant for assesment purpose and will be disabled after two days

 1. Run the app: `uvicorn main:app`